Written by Divinity Nutra, Updated on March 21, 2022

 Is Apple Cider Vinegar Good for Gout?

-Currently, there is no direct evidence to support the use of apple cider vinegar for gout.
-You may be tempted by the hundreds of blog posts that claim this simple kitchen ingredient can detox your body of uric acid and gout-causing inflammation.
-Anecdotally, it may provide some benefit in certain individuals, but research is yet to confirm this on a large scale.
+Currently, there is little direct evidence to support the use of apple cider vinegar for gout.
+There are hundreds of blog posts that claim this simple kitchen ingredient can detox your body of uric acid and gout-causing inflammation.
+Anecdotally, it has provided some benefit in certain individuals, which is very encouraging, but research has yet to confirm this on a large scale.

-With that said, there may be some indirect ways in which drinking ACV can help your condition.
+With that said, there may be some indirect ways in which drinking ACV every day can help your condition.

 pH Levels Relationship With Gout

 When the content of uric acid in the blood decreases, it is significantly less likely to crystalize in your joints.
-The theory goes, apple cider vinegar for uric acid may be a way to cure gout if it can flush the excess uric acid from the body since it has a more alkaline pH level.
+The theory goes, apple cider vinegar for uric acid may be a way to cure gout if it can flush the excess uric acid from the body.
+However, even though apple cider vinegar has a slightly higher alkaline pH level than regular vinegar, ACV is still considered acidic.

 A recent Japanese study analyzing the acidity levels of urine in a group of individuals found that more acid in urine inhibits the body from properly excreting uric acid.
 To put it another way, urine that is more alkaline is better at carrying uric acid out of the body.

 The study used two groups—one that stuck with an acidic diet, and one that stuck with an alkaline diet.
-Researchers found the alkaline diet, which included vinegar, was more beneficial in reducing uric acid levels in the body.
+Researchers found the alkaline diet, which included vinegar oddly enough, was more beneficial in reducing uric acid levels in the body.
 Though, vinegar wasn’t the only component considered for the study.
 (3)

 - Read More: Apple Cider Vinegar and UTI